ericoporto/ags-manual-wiki/UpgradeTo32.md

 channel (see the [Audio page](MusicAndSound) for details on this).

-Finally, you can update the volume of one particular type of audio (eg. sound, music) by using the [`Game.SetAudioTypeVolume`](Multimedia#gamesetaudiotypevolume) command.
+Finally, you can update the volume of one particular type of audio (e.g. sound, music) by using the [`Game.SetAudioTypeVolume`](Multimedia#gamesetaudiotypevolume) command.